youakrim/exide/README.md

 Not yet implemented :
 * Structure extraction

 For now the API works only with Office Open XML Presentation files (PPTX).
-It uses python-pptx and NLTK.
+It uses python-pptx and NLTK librairies.
-Documentation is not written.
+Documentation is not yet written.